InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_1_getting_started/README.md

 # Section 1 | Tutorial 1 | Getting Started

+This introductory tutorial section will focus primarily on helping you get your environment set up for future code development.

 The goals for this tutorial are:

 - to set up installations for your [local development environment](./1_INSTALL.md)